The Best Loans for Churches

 In general, a religious organization or church can borrow up to four times the gross income from tithes and offerings.
 Many financial advisors also recommend that you not spend more than 30% of your church’s income on debt payments for a mortgage or other loan, just as you would budget for a personal home mortgage payment.
 Since tithes and offerings can be cyclical in nature and not necessarily the same from month to month, having a good idea of your yearly income over time can help you calculate these numbers.

 Getting a loan for your church or religious institution can help you build a place of worship or improve your existing structures.
 Nav can help you do the research to find loans that you qualify for by tracking your business credit and other factors.
-Sign up for a free account today.
+Use Nav to get started today.

 Rate This Article